 “experience exists from its own intrinsic perspective, independent of external observers (it is intrinsically real or actual)”.

-In this internalist/individualist manner, Tononi speaks of consciousness as being “independent of external observers”, which I don't recall being a topic in Descartes's oeuvre.
-(Nonetheless, it might well have been!)
+In this internalist/individualist manner, Tononi speaks of consciousness as being “independent of external observers”.

 If you take this Cartesian approach to consciousness, then one automatically rules out certain alternative theories of mind which have been alive and well in the history of the philosophy of mind (at least in the late 20th century).